 In 2002, in order to photograph Mount Sopris in Colorado, Ross invented and patented his R1 camera, and then went on to make some of the highest resolution single shot landscape photographs in the world.
 Having worked realistically and abstractly as a painter and photographer, his fascination with the mountain led him to deconstruct the dramatic realism of his photographs through the use of computer-generated animation.
 This led to the creation of Harmonium Mountain in 2010, a short form video with an original score by Philip Glass and the Harmonium series.
 The colorful, abstract Harmoniums are built from a very small fraction of the entire landscape of Mount Sopris and printed on hand-crafted Japanese paper.

-His recent collaborations include a multimedia installation with Pan Gongkai, President of the Central Academy of Fine Arts in Beijing, and a 3.5 ton, 28' x 28' stained glass wall with architects Mack Scogin and Merrill Elam for the U.S. Federal Courthouse in Austin, Texas.
+His recent collaborations include a multimedia installation with Pan Gongkai, President of the Central Academy of Fine Arts in Beijing, a site-specific, multi-screen production with the Orchestra of St. Lukes at Celebrate Brooklyn!, and a 3.5 ton, 28' x 28' stained glass wall with architects Mack Scogin and Merrill Elam for the U.S. Federal Courthouse in Austin, Texas.